Rammstein: Musical style and lyrics

-Rammstein is considered a Neue Deutsche Härte band, and is also often described as industrial metal.
-Other descriptions include hard rock and gothic metal, as well as nu metal, alternative metal, symphonic metal, progressive metal, and "techno-metal".
+The Denver Post wrote that "[Rammstein] proved that they not only synthesized the Neue Deutsche Härte genre, but that they successfully made it an art."
+Pioneers of the genre, Rammstein's style blended "alt-metal, groove and electronica".
+The Guardian wrote, "Ostensibly the world's biggest industrial metal band, Rammstein sound like a mixture of Laibach's situationist anthems, Front 242's 'electronic body music', German drinking songs, opera [and] T Rex-like riffs".
+Loudwire wrote that the band's "jawdropping, pyro-filled live shows have become as much a part of their identity as their gothy, distortion-saturated melodic electro-metal".
+IGN said that "The band alternates repetitive metal power chords and atmospheric tones for a mind-numbing blend of metal and electronic music."
+Rammstein were also described as a gothic metal band who are "Marilyn Manson meets 'Sprockets'".
+The Bulletin wrote that "Rammstein crank out the kind of symphonic metal you'd expect from a country that boasts Wagner among its favourite sons."
+AllMusic described the band's music as blending "industrial noise, grinding metal guitars, and operatic vocals".
+PopMatters said that Rammstein was "mistakenly lumped in with the nu-metal fad that was going on at the same time" as the band's debut.

 Rammstein was traditionally inspired by bands such as the Slovenian group Laibach, known for its provocative songs, often citing political symbols of the far-right and whose music style also combines different genres, or the German rock band Oomph!
-However, the band members don't see a real connection to Laibach – apart from the similarity in vocal style which Flake Lorenz admitted in a Viva interview from 1997.
+However, the band members do not see a real connection to Laibach – apart from the similarity in vocal style which Flake Lorenz admitted in a Viva interview from 1997.
 In the same interview Richard Kruspe said: "For me, Laibach is a very, very intellectual story.
 Rammstein is much more emotional for me – in the beginning.
 And I can't do anything with that intellect that Laibach uses."

-Unlike many bands from Berlin in the early 1990s, Rammstein didn't want to imitate American or English bands.
+Unlike many bands from Berlin in the early 1990s, Rammstein did not want to imitate American or English bands.
 Flake Lorenz said in an interview: "We found the style by knowing exactly what we didn't want.
 And we just didn't want to do American funky music or punk or anything we can't do.
 We realized that we can only do this music that we also play.
 And it's just very simple, dull, monotone."